borting/borting.github.io/_posts/2022-04-26-80211az-next-generation-positioning.md

 * Case 4: initiating STA sends a Fine Timing Measurement Request frame with the Trigger field set to 1 and includes a new Fine Timing Measurement Parameters element

+# TB Ranging Measurement Exchange

+Allows for the execution of the measurement exchange between a responding STA (RSTA) and multiple initiating STAs (ISTAs) at the same time.

+# Non-TB Ranging Measurement Exchange

+A ranging measurement procedure that uses NDP, and is not initiated by a Ranging Trigger frame.

 # LCI and Location Civic retrieval

 ???